Beggar by the Gate

 Plea to Repent

-Acts 3:16-19
+Acts 3:16-19a

 Peter then softened his appeal by conceding that the Jews had killed Jesus out of ignorance.
 Yet he immediately added that Jesus fulfilled the prophecies of the Old Testament.
 He was implying that their ignorance was inexcusable.
 As students of the Scriptures, they should have known that Christ would suffer and die for the sins of the world.

 Their rejection of the divine Savior left them no claim on God's mercy.
-Yet God was merciful anyway and offered them forgiveness if they would only "repent" and "be converted" (Acts 3:19).
+Yet God was merciful anyway and offered them forgiveness if they would only "repent" and "be converted."
 The terms describe a change in direction.
 The Jews needed to leave the path of rebellion against God and turn into the path of faith and obedience.
 Peter assured them that God would respond by blotting out their sins.

 Future Blessings

-Acts 3:20-21
+Acts 3:19b-21

 His plea to repent was directed at each individual standing in the crowd.
 Yet it was also directed at the whole nation of the Jews, and it was mainly the whole nation that he addressed in his next words.